Moving to Westminster: 7 Things to Love About Life in Westminster

 There are also two institutions of higher learning in Westminster.
 Front Range Community College, or FRCC, is a two-year school that allows students to explore their strengths and interests and determine the best route to pursue their goals.
 At FRCC, each student is given one-on-one time with an advisor to outline a specific plan for their educational goals and plans.
 Ample support is given to students to keep them on the correct path.

 Nearby is the University of Colorado Boulder, also known as UCB.
-The university is home to a gorgeous campus and offers more than 90 degree programs and close to 4,000 courses.
+The university is home to a gorgeous campus and offers more than 90 different degree programs and close to 4,000 courses.
 It's also one of just 36 public research institutions that the Association of American Universities recognizes.
 The majority of research performed at UCB focuses on aerospace and space sciences, biology and health sciences, and climate, energy, and sustainability.
 The university's public mission is to find innovative ways to share the positive impacts of new knowledge.

 Final Thoughts on Moving to Westminster, Colorado